Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Expert Setter
 A problem setter is called an expert if at least 50% of their problems are approved by Chef.
 Munchy submitted X problems for approval.
 If Y problems out of those were approved, find whether Munchy is an expert or not.

+Card Removal
+You have N cards placed in front of you on the table.
+The ith card has the number Ai written on it.

+In one move, you can remove any one card from the remaining cards on the table.

+Find the minimum number of moves required so that all the cards remaining on the table have the same number written on them.